Greiye/WGU_Notes_2024/README.md

 Incumbent: Someone in the current office running for election.
 Historically speaking, their success rate is 85-98 percent of continuing to hold office.

+Safe Seat: a seat that's usually easy to secure in the primaries rather than the general elections.

+House Representatives usually represent narrower sets of interests thatn senators.
+Senators represent the states.

+Senators have more power because they serve 6 terms.

+Key Task members of congress is to raise money for reelection

+There was attempt to regulate financing campaigns in 1900 but the supreme court reversed some of them.

+The Supreme Court decision for super PACs and Unions being able to contribute as much money as they want towards political candidates bring into question corruption.

 </p>